 No, neither can I. Whereas WWDC is usually imprinted on my brain from February onwards, this year it’s more: “Oh yeah, it’s WWDC next week isn’t it?”

 Where’s all the customary fervour?
 That’s what I wanna know.
 What about the outlandish speculation?
 And where are the hints of features that could completely transform the operating systems on mobile, desktop, television and smartwatch?

 Even the most optimistic of those ‘what we want to see’ articles would struggle to give a gnat an erection.

 Once upon a time, we marvelled at the software and hardware innovations that would drive OS X and iOS devices to new heights.
 Rarely were we disappointed.
-These days, there’s more fun to be had playing bingo with which third-party apps will be pilfered and passed off as groundbreaking new features.

 Aside from a tremendous opportunity sharpen my snark, I’m already dreading sitting through half an hour of Apple bragging about its numbers, App Store downloads, clinically sanitised retail stores and its fancy new spaceship campus.

 We know how it’s going to play out too, with the wettest musical act you can imagine muddling through some awkward on stage interaction with Tim Cook.
 Pass me the barf bucket.